jodavaho/tracking/README.md

 It previously c++ code for many different types of target-tracking / estimation problems.
 Note, it was simply implementations of available research, nothing that was not already published by myself or other researchers.

+## Included:

+Nonlinear estimation and tracking software in C++.

+* EKF
+* Iterative Weighted Least Squares
+* Iterated EKF
+* Batch-recursive smoothing

-Included: Nonlinear estimation and tracking software in C++.
-EKF, Iterative Weighted Least Squares, Iterated EKF, Batch-recursive smoothing, for one or more sensors and targets.
+for one or more sensors and targets.
 And more.